novuhq/novu-ts/docs/sdks/layouts/README.md

 | --------------- | --------------- | --------------- |
 | errors.SDKError | 4xx-5xx         | */*             |

-## layoutsControllerPropertyDescriptor
+## layoutsControllerSetDefaultLayout

-Create a layout
+Sets the default layout for the environment and updates to non default to the existing default layout (if any).

 ### Example Usage